Dating in Recovery: Are You Ready?

 It’s important to constantly remind yourself that there’s no rule or timeline for healing and self-forgiveness.
 Some people begin liking and forgiving themselves faster than others, while others need a long time to heal.
 Comparing yourself to others and their successes in love or life only works against you.

 Some people have more relationship problems and issues with codependency than others.
 Other people might have traumas that led to self-destructive tendencies in past relationships.
-The longer you work on yourself and handling your past traumas, the more prepared you’ll be to share yourself with someone else.
+The longer you work on yourself and handle your past traumas, the more prepared you’ll be to share yourself with someone else.

 Preventing Relapse If the Relationship Doesn’t Work